peteash10/art.peteashton.com/_posts/2014-07-01-bham-obscura.md

 [Birmingham Obscura](http://bhamobscura.com), or Birmingham Camera Obscura, was started by [Jenny Duffin](http://www.jennyduffin.com/) and myself in 2014 when we decided to build a camera obscura and take it around for people to experience.
 It has manifested in a number of projects, mainly based around the [professional-grade camera](https://art.peteashton.com/bhamobscura-2/) we crowdfunded to build.

-The project has formally been on hiatus since 2017 as work and other projects took up our time, but I continued to do occasional obscura work and am keen to bring it back in some form.
+The project has formally been on hiatus since 2017 as work and other projects took up our time, but I continued to do occasional obscura work (I try and take the main camera out in public at least once a year) and am keen to bring it back if a sustainable plan can be hatched.
 If you are interested in joining the Birmingham Obscura project, please get in touch!

 The [bhamobscura.com](http://bhamobscura.com) website archives our activities from 2014-17 and will at some point be revised.
 There are also [many photos on Flickr](https://www.flickr.com/photos/bhamobscura/sets/).